Peter-Schenkels/KarkelLang---HU-ATP/README.md

 A programming language with an intepreter and a compiler written in a functional style using python for a school assigment.

 ## How to use it
+A short segement about how to use the intepreter and compiler and how to write program supported by example code with comments.

 ###Compiler and Interpeter usage